 Miyako Asano | Dancer

 Originally from Nagano, Japan, Miyako trained in classical dance at The Hakucho Ballet Academy before moving to Europe to graduate at Codarts Dance Academy in Rotterdam.
 During her residency in Rotterdam, Miyako worked with a wide range of choreographers, and began to specialize in more contemporary forms of movement.

 Becca Rose | Design & Communication

-Becca has several roles in the project – designing content, editing footage, making the website, and social media/communication.
+Becca has several roles in the project – designer, website developer, and communication.
 She is a stickler for detail, and keeps the website in ship-shape!
-Becca also works as visual artist.
+Becca also works as a visual artist.